bhosaledipak/JsPlumb_Dojo_Integreate/README.md

 - jsPlumb should have a top-level module `src/main.js` which determines the load procedure for jsPlumb.
 Right now, this file is just a skeleton.
-- Drag and Drop isn't really working in the Dojo version.
+- Drag and Drop isn't working in the Dojo version.
 - AMD conversion for MooTools needs to be done.
 - Right now, only the `home/dojo.html`, `home/yui.html`, and `home/jquery.html` demos
   have been converted to AMD.
 Need to convert remaining demos.